mikedandan/bamazon/README.md

 You may also run the bamazonManager.js file to see the admin side of our application.

-I have included screenshots to show to application.
+I have included screenshots to show the application in use:

 <img src="https://github.com/mikedandan/bamazon/blob/master/pictures/bamazon1.PNG">
 <img src="https://github.com/mikedandan/bamazon/blob/master/pictures/bamazon_successful_buy.PNG">